drcandacemakedamoore/cleanX/docs/medical-professionals.rst

-the algorithm in) or we actually risk worsening health inequity by simply applying the exact same algorithm everywhere (both present research, and practical field experience indicate this is a likely outcome).  `cleanX` is an open-source solution designed to be used freely everywhere.
-Some algorithms in machine learning are essentially solved problems, but what is not solved is how a broader group of people and institutions can get or create appropriate datasets to power these algorithms.  `cleanX` is for everyone, free and open source.
+the algorithm in) or we actually risk worsening health inequity by simply applying the exact same algorithm everywhere (both present research, and practical field experience indicate this is a likely outcome).  `CleanX` is an open-source solution designed to be used freely everywhere.
+Some algorithms in machine learning are essentially solved problems, but what is not solved is how a broader group of people and institutions can get or create appropriate datasets to power these algorithms.  `CleanX` is for everyone, free and open source.

 Special note for traditionalists: You may wonder why we chose to